 Ms. Kasprzycki is a long-time non-profit leader with over the last 25 years of experience, her career spans serving government as well as nonprofit organizations.

-“I am honored to join The Michigan Humanities Council and look forward to carrying out our mission to enrich the lives of Michigan’s citizens through humanities,” said Ms. Kasprzycki.
+“I am honored to join The Michigan Humanities and look forward to carrying out our mission to enrich the lives of Michigan’s citizens through humanities,” said Ms. Kasprzycki.

 She began her career in public health education in 1989 at the Jackson County Health Department, leading the Teen Pregnancy Coalition for the community, which was recognized as a model of collaboration and action by the Jackson County Human Services Collaborative Body.
 After five years, she accepted a position with the State of Michigan, creating the statewide partnership called the Michigan Abstinence Partnership.